resoai/TileBoard/README.md

   /* title: Title to display above the group */
   title: 'Group title',

-  /* width: Number of tiles horizontally */
+  /* width: Number of tiles horizontally
+   * (optional) Can be calculated automatically
+   */
   width: 3,

-  /* height: Number of tiles vertically */
+  /* height: Number of tiles vertically
+   * (optional) Can be calculated automatically
+   */
   height: 4,

   /* groupMarginCss: Override default margin of tiles for the current group